ionStici/frontend/react/router/react-router.md

 }
 ```

-`createBrowserRouter` will define a router that prevents URL changes from causing the page to reload.
+- `createBrowserRouter` will define a router that prevents URL changes from causing the page to reload.
 Instead, URL changes will allow the `router` to determine which of its defined routes to render while passing along information about the current URL's path as props.

-We make our router available application-wide by providing it using `RouterProvider` the root of our application.
+- We then store that in a `router` variable and make it available application-wide by providing it to the root of our application using `RouterProvider`.

-With our `router` in place, we can begin defining the different views, or routes, that our application will render for various URL paths.

-React Router gives us two options to define routes: JSX or objects.

-The `createBrowserRouter` method accepts an array of `<Route>` objects, so we’ll need to use React Router’s `createRoutesFromElement` method to configure our routes with JSX.
-We also need to use React Router’s `<Route>` component to define our routes.
+- Here `createBrowserRouter()` we define the routes using JSX or objects.
+This method accepts an array of `<Route />` objects.
+To configure the routes with JSX, we need the `createRoutesFromElements` method.

+- Each route (view) various URL paths is defined using the `<Route />` component.
 The `<Route>` component is designed to render (or not render) a component based on the current URL path.
 Each `<Route>` component should include:

-- A `path` prop indicating the exact URL path that will cause the route to render.
+  - **`path` prop** - indicates the exact URL path that will cause the route to render.
-- An `element` prop describing the component to be rendered.
+  - **`element` prop** - indicates the component that will be rendered.

+<div></div>

-In many cases, there may be certain components, like sidebars, navigation bars, and footers, that we want to render with every page view.
-We can achieve this by defining a root-level component that contains layout elements we want to render consistently.
-We can then nest the rest of our routes within this root-level component.
+- _Render Components with every page view:_ define a root-level component **`<Root/>`** that contains layout elements we want to render consistently and nest the rest of the routes within this root-level component.

-With this route configuration, whenever a user navigates to one of the nested routes, that view will render, along with any elements we’ve defined in our `<Root/>` component.

 <br>